8 min read / 6 September 2023 / Laura Garvin Gomez

 4. Ease respiratory issues by inhaling frankincense oil

 Due to changes in the respiratory system that occur during pregnancy, some people experience breathing issues.
-For hundreds of years, traditional medicine has used Frankincense Essential Oil to treat symptoms associated with asthma and bronchitis. is available that suggests it may be effective, with one study indicating its compounds could prevent the production of leukotrienes, which are responsible for the constriction of bronchial muscles in asthma.
+For hundreds of years, traditional medicine has used Frankincense Essential Oil to treat symptoms associated with asthma and bronchitis.
+Some research is available that suggests it may be effective, with one study indicating its compounds could prevent the production of leukotrienes, which are responsible for the constriction of bronchial muscles in asthma.

 So, is rosemary oil safe during pregnancy?
 The answer is both yes and no, as it depends on how and when it is used.
 Consuming rosemary in small food amounts is considered safe by the FDA, although large medicinal amounts are not.
 Topical application of the oil should be avoided throughout your pregnancy, and if you want to diffuse or inhale rosemary oil, never do so during the first trimester (this also applies to all other essential oils).
 There are some potential benefits you could receive by using rosemary oil, although, because every pregnancy is different, we advise that you first speak with your doctor to get their professional medical advice.